CausalAF: Causal Autoregressive Flow for Safety-Critical Driving Scenario Generation: Related Work

-\textbf{Causal generative models and representation learning} The research of causality, mainly described with probabilistic graphical models-based language~\citep{pearl2009causality}, is usually divided into two aspects: causal discovery finds the underlying mechanism from the data; causal inference extrapolates the given causality to solve new problems.
+\textbf{Causal generative models.} The research of causality~\citep{pearl2009causality} is usually divided into two aspects: causal discovery finds the underlying mechanism from the data; causal inference extrapolates the given causality to solve new problems.
 A toolbox named NOTEARs is proposed in \citep{zheng2018dags} to learn causal structure in a fully differentiable way, which drastically reduces the complexity caused by combinatorial optimization. \citep{heckerman1995learning} show the identifiability of learned causal structure from interventional data, which is obtained by manipulating the causal system under interventions.
 Recently, causality has been introduced into DGMs to learn the cause and effect with representation learning.
 CausalGAN~\citep{kocaoglu2017causalgan} captures the causality by training the generator with the causal graph as a prior, which is very similar to our setting.
 In CausalVAE~\citep{yang2021causalvae}, the authors disentangle latent factors by learning a causal graph from data and corresponding labels.
 Previous work CAREFL~\citep{khemakhem2021causal} also explored the combination of causation and autoregressive flow-based model and is used for causal discovery and prediction tasks.